Beselich

 Beselich is a municipality in Limburg-Weilburg district in Hesse, Germany.

 Geography

 Location

 Beselich lies on the northeast edge of the Limburg Basin on the edge of the Lahn valley, on the southeast slope of the Westerwald 220 m above sea level.
 Visible from far away is the Beselicher Kopf (296 m).
 The brooks Tiefenbach, Kerkerbach and Brandbach flow through the municipal area.
 Twenty-two percent of Beselich's area is wooded.

 Geology

 The countryside is partly wooded and underlain with marble, clay, basalt and iron ore deposits.
 To this day, clay is still quarried in Obertiefenbach.
 The black marble from the Schupbach area is used worldwide.
-Among other instances, it was used in the Empire State Building in New York.
+Among other instances, it was used in the Empire State Building in New York City.

 Neighbouring communities

 The community of Beselich borders in the north on the communities of Merenberg and Waldbrunn, in the east on the town of Weilburg, in the south on the town of Runkel and the district seat of Limburg, also a town, and in the west on the town of Hadamar.